226129/226129/README.md

 ## 📌 About Me

-I am currently studying **Software Engineering**, specializing in:
+I am a passionate **Software Engineering** student, focusing on creating robust, efficient, and scalable systems.
+My expertise includes:

+- **Backend Development:** Proficient in Django and currently enhancing my skills with the **IBM Backend Development Certification** and **Django REST Framework** for building APIs.
-- **Web Development**: Django for the backend, along with HTML/CSS, JavaScript, and Bootstrap.
+- **Web Development:** Skilled in modern technologies like HTML/CSS, JavaScript, and Bootstrap to design responsive and user-friendly interfaces.
-- **Databases**: Experience with MySQL, SQLite, and PostgreSQL.
+- **Database Management:** Experience with relational databases such as MySQL, SQLite, and PostgreSQL, ensuring data integrity and optimal performance.
-- **Software Architecture** and requirements engineering.
-- **Software Project Management and Administration**.
+- **Software Architecture:** Adept at analyzing requirements, designing system architectures, and implementing engineering principles to solve complex problems.
+- **Project Management:** Competent in planning, executing, and delivering software projects using best practices and agile methodologies.

-> _I am always looking to learn new tools, improve my skills, and collaborate on projects._
+> _I am dedicated to advancing my knowledge and contributing to impactful software engineering projects._

 ---